Travel and Lifestyle Blog

 Understand The Concept of Mental Wellness:

 First, understand the concept of mental wellness to assess your own state of well-being.
-Ophelia Yeung, Senior Research Fellow, Global Wellness Institute, US explains mental wellness as an internal resource that helps us think, feel, connect, function, build resilience grow and flourish.
+Ophelia Yeung, Senior Research Fellow, Global Wellness Institute, US, explains mental wellness as an internal resource that helps us think, feel, connect, function, build resilience, grow, and flourish.
 “Mental wellness emphasizes our capacity to build resilience to reduce suffering to find inner peace, and fulfillment to seek purpose, meaning and happiness to connect with others,” Yeung says.

-According to the GWS report, mental wellness encompasses four dimensions of human life: mental (how we process, understand, and use information); emotional (how we manage and express our feelings); social (how we connect with others); and psychological (how we function or “put the pieces together” to make decisions or do things).
+Screen Shot 2021 01 05 at 1.12.02 PMAccording to the GWS report, mental wellness encompasses four dimensions of human life: mental (how we process, understand, and use information); emotional (how we manage and express our feelings); social (how we connect with others); and psychological (how we function or “put the pieces together” to make decisions or do things).

 Pathways to Mental Wellness: